-I see at least two reasons why an overwhelming number regret the war.
-One is the large number of Americans who have learned wisdom from the history of the past 13 years.
+They, as well as a large number of Americans, regret the war because they have learned wisdom from the war history of the past 13 years.
 They see the unrestrained blowback that began with the insurgency in 2003-2004 and the rise of al Qaeda in Iraq.
 They see that the ISIS horror show emerged from al Qaeda in Iraq and the historic humanitarian crisis that is a result.
 They see the unprecedented, multi-aspected costs, and much more besides.
-This group sees the bad fruit and now regrets the war.
+In other words, this large group sees the bad fruit and now regrets the war.

-But they still need the “why” answered.
-Why has so much gone so wrong?
+But why has so much gone so wrong?
 Well, that depends whom you’re asking.
 Generals?
 Foreign policy analysts?
 Presidential candidates?
 Economists?
 Journalists?
 Other experts?
 Each will propose good and sufficient reasons that must be included for a credible picture of what went wrong.
-But if this group must also ask “just war” theorists, those ethicists, theologians, and religious leaders who deal with the moral problem of war.
-In its most sophisticated Western development, just war theory is found in the writings of the theologian Thomas Aquinas.
+But there is a more fundamental answer.
+It comes from those ethicists, theologians, and religious leaders who deal with the moral problem of war.
+These are the “just war” theorists.

-This big picture answers the question “why diplomacy?”
-This is the pressing political question of our time.
+Just war theory brings a lot of gravitas to the question of “why diplomacy?”, which is the pressing political question of our time.
 Since President Obama took office in 2009, a very vocal, influential segment of American political commentators has been habitually critical of U.S. foreign policy in the Middle East.
 By and large, this is the same pack of pundits who supported launching the war about Iraq, and whose latent militarism today can be heard by anyone with ears to hear what their policy rhetoric about the Middle East implies.

 Why diplomacy?
 Look at just the past two years, as Antony Blinken, Deputy Secretary of State, reminded Charlie Rose in a recent interview.
 It was American diplomatic leadership that mobilized the world to fight ebola, that brought 66 countries together to fight ISIS, that led negotiations to the nuclear agreement with Iran, that brought Cuba in from the cold, and that led to the first peaceful democratic transition of power in Afghanistan.
 Of course none of this, Blinken added, “has happened as well as it should [or] as effectively as it should.”
 But, “You take the United States out of any of these pictures [and] it doesn’t happen.
 We are the single country that has the ability to mobilize and move others more than any other country.”